 Check out the Go Pet Club Cat Tree*.

-This tall cat perch stands nearly 4 feet high and rates 4.5 stars from more than 1,200 cat owners.
+This tall cat perch stands nearly 4 feet high!

-Another great choice is the Vidagoods 71″ Big Fat Cat Tree Condo Furniture Scratch Post Play House.
+Another great cat perch for large cats is the Vidagoods 71″ Big Fat Cat Tree*.

 This full-featured, nearly 6-foot tall cat perch is specifically built for the needs of more robust cats.

-It gets 4 star reviews and comes in two colors (beige and black).
-Customers state it will easily accommodate cats 18 pounds or more and is very sturdy and spacious.
+It will easily accommodate cats 18 pounds or more and is very sturdy and spacious.

 Do you like the look of the K&H Manufacturing Kitty Sill*?

-You can’t go wrong with the economical price and 4.5 star reviews cat lovers give this simple, elegant and comfy kitty window perch.
+You can’t go wrong with the simple, elegant and comfy kitty window perch.
 It is built to accommodate even “big and tall” cats and is rated for up to 40 pounds.

 This 4.5 star-rated cat lounging tree comes in five attractive colors (beige, blue, brown, green and grey) with several lounging perches for multiple kitties.

-With two U-shaped perches and one top flat perch, reviewers say it can comfortably seat cats of 24+ pounds.
+With two U-shaped perches and one top flat perch, it can comfortably seat cats of 24+ pounds.

 Sisal Big Cat Scratching Post

-This super-simple and comfy 5-star rated sisal scratching post and bed is specifically built to accommodate big cats.
+This super-simple and comfy sisal scratching post and bed is specifically built to accommodate big cats.

 It has a wide, sturdy base and comes in five colors (beige, blue, brown, green and grey).